killercoda/scenario-examples/mv_indexes_lab_1/step1.md

-In this step, you'll set up the environment by creating a three-node Scylla cluster.
+In this step, you'll set up the environment by creating a three-node ScyllaDB cluster.
 You’ll then connect to the cluster with the CQL Shell, create a keyspace, a table, insert some data into the newly created table, and read the data.
-These topics are explained in more detail in [this course](https://university.scylladb.com/courses/scylla-essentials-overview/) on Scylla University.
+These topics are explained in more detail in [this course](https://university.scylladb.com/courses/scylla-essentials-overview/) on ScyllaDB University.

 ## Setting Up the Environment

-Start by creating a three-node Scylla cluster using Docker.
+Start by creating a three-node ScyllaDB cluster using Docker.
 Create one node, called Node_X:

 `docker run --name Node_X -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1`{{execute}}

-You can learn more about best practices for running Scylla on Docker [here](https://docs.scylladb.com/operating-scylla/procedures/tips/best_practices_scylla_on_docker/).
+You can learn more about best practices for running ScyllaDB on Docker [here](https://docs.scylladb.com/operating-scylla/procedures/tips/best_practices_scylla_on_docker/).

 Create two more nodes, Node_Y and Node_Z, and add them to the cluster of Node_X.